quanguo2088/multi-ref/README.md

 The entire software is implemented in C and C++, with input and output files provided alongside the program.
 Executable calls are organized into modular shell scripts, enabling easy and flexible deployment across different Linux distributions.

 We designed and synthesized four ~40 kb DNA sequences at different LDPC code rates: DNA-40.5Kb-DR (R = 1/4), DNA-40.32Kb-ER (R = 1/2), DNA-40.5Kb-EM (R = 2/3),and DNA-40.5Kb-MC (R = 5/6).
-We provide the corresponding data and decoding programs to support both fast and bootstrap recovery across all four code rates, enabling accurate readout under diverse error conditions.
+We provide the corresponding data and recovery programs to support both fast and bootstrap recovery across all four code rates, enabling accurate readout under diverse error conditions.

 ## Requirements